MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/chat/how-to/live-using-game-chat-2-winrt.md

 This is a brief walkthrough on using the C# API of Game Chat 2 with WinRT projections to add voice and text communication to your game.

-Game developers wanting to access Game Chat 2 through C++ should instead see [Using Game Chat 2](live-using-game-chat-2.md).
+Game developers wanting to access Game Chat 2 through C++ should instead see [Using the Game Chat 2 C++ API](live-using-game-chat-2.md).

 ## Prerequisites <a name="prereq">